jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise3.md

 ### Task 1: Testing the Application Locally: API and Web

-In this task, you will learn how to test the application locally by running both the API and Web parts on your local machine.
-You will set up the necessary environment, run the components, and verify their functionality.
+In this task, you'll learn how to test the application locally by running both the API and Web components on your machine.
+You'll set up the required environment, launch each component, and verify that everything functions as expected.

 1. On the **Visual Studio Code**, open a **New Terminal** by selecting **Terminal** from the top menu bar and then clicking on **New Terminal**.